 A man made environmental disaster has left a once-great sea dry, the land polluted, and the locals inundated with disease.

-The destruction of the Aral Sea is a strange legacy of the US Civil War, when the US cut off cotton exports to the outside world.
-In Russia, the decision was made to irrigate land in the recently assimilated central Asian countries and develop their own cotton industry.
-At the time, the Aral Sea was the world's fourth largest inland sea.
+The destruction of the Aral Sea is a strange legacy of the Cold War, when the Soviet Union sought to increase its production of cotton.
+The decision was made in 1960 to irrigate land in the recently assimilated central Asian countries and develop their own cotton industry.
+At the time, the Aral Sea was the world’s fourth largest inland sea.

 By 1937, the area had successfully become a major exporter of cotton with little impact on the natural environment.
 But starting in the 1950s, aggressive Soviet irrigation projects stemming from the Aral Sea started to have an adverse impact.
 Between 1960 and 1980, the water level dropped by 20 meters, exposing sea beds, and increasing the salinity levels of the lake until the fish population died off.